rajannpatel/ubuntupbx/README.md

 Congratulations :tada: you have successfully installed FreePBX 17 on Ubuntu!

-An Ubuntu virtual machine on Google Cloud can cost $0 to launch, and can have a $0 recurring expense to run: 100% free.
+An Ubuntu virtual machine on Google Cloud can be 100% free:
+- $0 cost to launch
+- $0 recurring expense to run

-Next: Learn why and how to run FreePBX 17 on a free Ubuntu virtual machine on Google Cloud.
+Who doesn't like free cloud computing resources?
+Learn how to run FreePBX 17 on a free Ubuntu virtual machine in Google Cloud.

 ---